 Stainless steel ready cut pipe can be used for residential, commercial and industrial water applications.
 Compared to black, galvanized and brass, stainless steel is the strongest material.
 Though it is more expensive, stainless steel is durable, corrosion-resistant and can withstand higher pressure.
 Thanks to these properties, stainless steel can be used in some chemical applications too.

 Stainless Steel Ready Cut Pipe at Boshart

 Here at Boshart Industries, we carry 304 and 316 stainless steel ready cut pipe.
 As stated above, it comes pre-cut and threaded so there’s no need to worry about cutting or threading in the field.
 It is available in sizes ½” to 2” and in lengths from 18” to 120”.
-Check out the catalogue page here and the technical sheet here for more information.
+Check out the technical sheet here for more information.

 Hopefully, you’ve found this blog post helpful, and have learned something both interesting and useful about pipe nipples and ready cut pipe.
 Please feel free to refer to this blog post before starting your next project involving ready cut pipe.